waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 The Python script will also output a Matplotlib chart with the accuracy of the classes.

 Each of the following sections will introduce a docker command that will make up the final docker script for creating the image.
+Of course, we will also build and use the image, as well as push it out to make it publicly available.

 # Comments